Introduction

 - Select operator “in”

-- Type the value 'Solutions Engineer','Software Developer' separated by commas and maintaining the single quotes around the values.
+- Type the values 'Solutions Engineer' and' Software Developer', separated by commas, and maintain the single quotes around the values.
 Click ‘Add Filter’

-- Select the radio-button for ‘Section’ and tick the checkbox next to the needed section.
+- Select the radio button for ‘Section’ and tick the checkbox next to the needed section.

 - Save changes.

-For this rule to work properly all learners should have the property Career Service populated with the corresponding value of the Solutions Engineer or Software Developer.
+For this rule to work correctly, all learners must have the property' Career Service 'populated with the corresponding value of Solutions Engineer 'or 'Software Developer'.
 The naming has to be precise.

 All the created rules will be listed in the system: